You are here: Home > Explore Cumbria > Areas of Cumbria > Hawkshead

 Near Sawrey - Beatrix Potter was particularly fond of the Hawkshead area having spent holidays here with her parents.
 In 1905 she bought Hill Top Farm at Near Sawrey out of the proceeds from her recently published book, The Tale of Peter Rabbit.

-Grizedale - The extensive conifer plantations and woodlands of Grizedale are an amenity for a whole raft of activities.
-Have a go at orienteering, cycle along miles of woodland tracks, follow the sculpture trails or learn more about the forest and its inhabitants on a guided walk with a forest ranger.
+Grizedale - The extensive conifer plantations and woodlands of Grizedale Forest are home to a whole raft of activities.
+Walk or cycle along miles of woodland tracks, follow the sculpture trails, try your hand at a Go Ape treetop adventure or learn more about the forest and its inhabitants on a guided walk with a forest ranger.

 This route explores the area north of Hawkshead, using quiet lanes and a cycle path beside the…